Shapes and dynamic regimes of a polar active fluid droplet under confinement: Introduction

 Under these circumstances, these self-motile droplets often navigate within confined microenvironments (such as porous viscoelastic tissues and capillary vessels), a situation that poses additional constraints, with respect to unconfined systems, to their morphology and locomotion regimes, especially in the presence of narrow interstices \cite{int_bio,yamada}.
 Indeed, the presence of confining interfaces (or walls) can decisively affect the swimming motion due to unavoidable disturbances of the hydrodynamic flow field which could ultimately impact on droplet shape and stability.
 Such physiological-like conditions can be partially reproduced in {\it in-vitro} experiments by means of suitable microfluidic devices in which an active droplet migrates within micrometer-sized channels in a controlled manner \cite{maass,hokmabad,deblois2019,maeda,stamat2020,deblois2021,maass2021}.
 While a large body of studies have been focused on investigating the physics of weakly confined swimmers \cite{lauga,zottl,liu,acemoglu,fadda_epje,kanso}, much less is known in highly confined geometries despite their practical relevance.

-In this paper, we numerically study the dynamics of a polar active fluid droplet navigating within microchannels of various heights whose design draws inspiration from real microfluidic devices \cite{deblois2019,deblois2021}.
-The framework to understand the physics of this system is provided by the hydrodynamic theory of active gels \cite{marchetti,joanny} in which a scalar field $\phi_({\bf r},t)$, accounting for the density of the active material, and a liquid crystal vector field ${\bf P}({\bf r},t)$, capturing its orientational order, are governed by advection-relaxation equations while a further field ${\bf v}({\bf r},t)$, defining the global fluid velocity, obeys the Navier-Stokes equation.
-The active forces triggering the droplet self propulsion are included, via an active stress, in the pressure tensor, whose passive part stems from functional differentiation of a Landau-de Gennes free energy (more details are given in the section \ref{methods}).

-Extensive lattice Boltzmann simulations show a striking variety of shapes and dynamic regimes whose formation relies upon a delicate balance between contractile stress, droplet elasticity and degree of confinement (defined as the ratio between height of the channel and droplet diameter).
-While, under weak confinement, the droplet is generally found to exhibit an oscillatory self propelled motion with shapes ranging from a rounded cell-like structure at small active doping to a stretched worm-like configuration at large activity, increasing the confinement considerably impacts on shapes and droplet trajectories.
-At intermediate confinement, the droplet attains a fish-like shape at high active stress (a less distorted structure than the previous one) and shows, once again, a unidirectional motion with persistent oscillations whereas, at small activity, oscillations become negligible and the droplet assumes a bullet-like profile.
+In this paper, we numerically study the dynamics of a two-dimensional polar active fluid droplet navigating within microchannels of various heights whose design draws inspiration from real microfluidic devices \cite{deblois2019,deblois2021}.
+Extensive lattice Boltzmann simulations show a striking variety of shapes and dynamic regimes whose formation relies upon a delicate balance between contractile stress, droplet elasticity (including those of liquid crystal and fluid interface) and degree of confinement (defined as the ratio between height of the channel and droplet diameter).
+While, under weak confinement, the droplet is generally found to exhibit an oscillatory self-propelled motion with shapes ranging from a rounded cell-like structure at small active doping to a stretched worm-like configuration at large activity, increasing the confinement considerably impacts on shapes and droplet trajectories.
+At intermediate confinement, the droplet either acquires a bullet-like profile with negligible oscillations at small activity or attains, once again, an oscillating cell-like shape displaying a unidirectional motion at higher active stress.
 Further increasing the confinement prevents the droplet motion, except for cases in which a high active stress fosters recurrent and periodic shape changes without producing any net displacement.
 The dynamical behaviour we find is richer than the one observed for confined squirmers~\cite{li2014,lintuvuori2016}, which can also entail sustained oscillations, because of the key role played by both shape deformations and internal fluid flow in our droplets, which are absent in squirmers.
+The motility regimes found here are characterized in terms of the structure of the flow field and of its coupling with the orientation of the active material and the droplet interface, as well as through elastic free energy changes associated with droplet interface and liquid crystal distortions.
+All these findings are finally summarised in a phase diagram providing an overview of the dynamics of a contractile fluid droplet swimming in microfluidic channels.